 Set clear training and grading expectations for your students.
 Consider how you plan on holding students accountable for their Membean use and make sure you customize your grading report to reflect your training cycle and grading guidelines.
 The student dashboard makes it easy for students to track if they are meeting your expectations.
 Explain the Honor Code and that Membean notifies teachers of cheating.

-You should also let your students know they will sometimes questions wrong, and doing so is an important part of learning.
+You should also let your students know they will sometimes get questions wrong and that doing so is an important part of learning.
 Each time they answer a question incorrectly, they should focus on reviewing a different part of the word page.
 Explain that this repetition is beneficial -- a few extra seconds spent answering a question now will save many minutes later if the word needs to be relearned.

 Monitor Progress Weekly